lotriet/knowledge-base/database/mysql-prefix-search-normalized-column.md

 - `STORED`: Consumes disk space, can be indexed, computed once on write.
 - `VIRTUAL`: Computed on read, cannot be indexed directly.
 For this pattern, use `STORED`.

----

-## Copy-ready impact line (CV/README)

-> Added a normalized column with prefix indexing, converting full table scans into indexed range scans for prefix `LIKE` searches in MySQL.

-Or:

-> Implemented prefix-indexed normalized columns, significantly improving query performance for user search features in MySQL.